WeiruiLiu/Analyzing-United-States-Traffic-Accident/README.md

 * Point of Interest Analysis
   * The Frequeny of Traffic Accidents by Point of Interest from Feb 2016 to Jun 2020
   * Interactively Retrieves the Historical Traffic Accidents Record of a Particular Zipcode

+# How it Works
+1. Watch video presentation click Youtube link [Here](https://youtu.be/7PoV3TFrELA).
+2. Read ** PPT Presentation.pptx**.
+3. Check Python Code and Visualiztion in Web Scraping and Cleaning and Analyzing on Github pages.